esotericpig/ssc.nob/README.md

 # SSC.Nob

-*SSC.Nob* is a simple bot I wrote for the game [Subspace Continuum](https://store.steampowered.com/app/352700/Subspace_Continuum/).
+*SSC.Nob* is a simple bot I wrote for the game [Subspace Continuum](https://store.steampowered.com/app/352700/Subspace_Continuum/), just for fun!

 *SSC* stands for Subspace Continuum. *Nob* stands for Noble One Bot.
 Noble One (or Nob) is meant to be a gender-neutral version of King of the Hill.